People Skills: Responding to Disrespect With Dignity | #PeopleSkills

 Work and life bring people together.
 Often they form positive connections through great people skills and build trust with great results.

 Sometimes the interactions don’t work out well.
 For some reason, the people don’t respect or trust each other.
 But what if they must still interact?
-How can they show dignity to those they don’t respect or trust?

-People Skills: Responding With Dignity When There’s No Respect
+People Skills: Responding to Disrespect With Dignity

 Focus on human dignity vs. the need to be right.